clayne/hacktical-c/slog/README.md

 }
 ```

-A few macros to simplify typical use are provided:
+A few macros to simplify typical use:

 ```C
 #define __hc_slog_do(s, _ps)